News Explorer

 Delete in-App Browser Cache Deletes the cache, including cookies, of the in-app browser.

-Auto hide subscriptions When enabled, the subscription list will be automatically hidden when the user navigates with arrow keys (on the keyboard or on the remote) to the article details view (right hand side).
-Navigating back (to the left hand side) will turn back the visibility of the subscription list.
+Auto hide feeds When enabled, the feed list will be automatically hidden when the user navigates with arrow keys (on the keyboard or on the remote) to the article details view (right hand side).
+Navigating back (to the left hand side) will turn back the visibility of the feed list.
 The main advantage is a larger screen space for reading news and less clutter on your display.
-Settings tab in the app

-Open article with right arrow key Determines if the article in the in-app browser should be opened, when pressing the right-arrow key and when an item in the article list has the focus.
+Open article with right arrow key Determines if the article in the in-app browser should be opened, when pressing the right-arrow key and when an article in the article list has the focus.

 You can use keyboard shortcuts to quickly accomplish many tasks in News Explorer.
 To use a keyboard shortcut, press all the keys in the shortcut at the same time.
 Shortcuts for common commands in News Explorer are listed in the tables below.
 In addition to this, News Explorer also supports most common Mac keyboard shortcuts.